kleros/court/README.md

 ## Other Scripts

-- `yarn run prettify` - Apply prettier to the entire project.
+- `yarn run lint:js` - Lint the all .js/jsx files in the project.
-- `yarn run lint:styled` - Lint the entire project's .js files with styled components.
+- `yarn run lint:css` - Lint the all .css/less files in the project.
-- `yarn run lint:js` - Lint the entire project's .js files.
+- `yarn run lint` - Lint the entire project.
-- `yarn run lint:js --fix` - Fix fixable linting errors in .js files.
+- `yarn run fix:js` - Fix fixable linting errors in .js/jsx files.
-- `yarn run lint` - Lint the entire project's .js files with styled components and .js files.
+- `yarn run fix:css` - Fix fixable linting errors in .css/less files.
-- `yarn run cz` - Run commitizen.
+- `yarn run fix` - Fix fixable linting errors in all files in the project.
 - `yarn run build` - Create a production build.
 - `yarn run build:analyze` - Analyze the production build using source-map-explorer.